Skip to main content

 In our increasingly digitized world, travellers are turning to their smartphones to get oriented to a new place, find local hotspots, and discover trendy restaurants.

-Knowing this, you want to make sure your website is mobile friendly and accessible, potentially even to those who do not speak English or French.
-Some easy ways to make your website accessible for mobile users, non-native language speakers or users with disabilities include simplifying the information on your site, avoiding putting all of your text in images, and not using pop-up windows.
+Knowing this, you want to make sure your website is mobile-friendly and accessible, potentially even to those who do not speak English or French.
+To make your website accessible for mobile users, non-native language speakers, or users with disabilities, simplify the information on your site, avoid putting all of your text in images, and don’t use pop-up windows.

 Of course, it’s also helpful to accept payments online.
 Embracing e-commerce gives customers every opportunity to purchase your products and services with ease.